microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 and rebasing that inverse over all the changes that have been applied since.

 Sending concrete undo edits alleviates the need establish and maintain distributed consensus on an undo window.
+It also means summaries do not need to include repair data.
 It does however require sending rebased changes over the wire.

 ### Concrete Undo of Unsequenced Changes